sindresorhus/got/migration-guides.md

 #### Changes in behavior

 The `timeout` option works in the same way if you provide a number.
-But here's the thing: you can set timeouts on particular events!
-[Click here](readme.md#timeout) to read more.
+In Got, you can also [set timeouts on particular events!](readme.md#timeout)

 The `query` option is serialized using [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).